status-im/specs/docs/raw/push-notification-server.md

 If multiple server are available for a given push notification, only one notification MUST be sent.
-In such cases `ack_required` MAY bet set and the sender SHOULD be listening on the topic derived from the first 4 bytes of `SHA3-256(ack_required)` and with a waku AES symmetric encryption key of `ack_required`.
+The sender SHOULD be listening on the topic derived from the first 4 bytes of `SHA3-256(ack_key)` and with a waku AES symmetric encryption key of `ack_key`.

 If no response is received
-in 3 seconds, it MAY be retried against a different server.
+a client SHOULD wait at least 3 seconds, after which the request MAY be retried against a different server

 [//]: Can someone replay this message? a uuid could be added to avoid this

 This message SHOULD be sent using an ephemeral key or unsigned.

 On receiving the message, the push notification server MUST validate the access token.
 If the access token is valid, a notification MUST be sent to the gorush instance with the following data:

 ```